ganyicz/bond/README.md

 ### <script setup>

 This is where you'll define props, state and functions of this component.
-Bond\`s Vite plugin will scan all blade files within your `resources/views` directory, extract code from `<script setup>` tags and bundle them into a single file.
+Bond\`s Vite plugin will scan all Blade files within your `resources/views` directory, extract code from `<script setup>` tags and bundle them into a single file.
 The script tags will never actually get rendered on the page.

 ```html
 <script setup>